ravenjohn/snippeRT/README.md

+#GoInstant is not available anymore after being acquired by Salesforce. sad

 # SnippeRT (Snippet in Real-time)

 I love Javascript then I thought of creating this app to discuss Javascript more easily to anyone.
 I also use it to help colleagues debug their codes.